IMAT Physics Formula Compendium

 3.2 Examples of Forces

-• Friction: A force that resists the relative motion between two surfaces in contact. , where μ is the coefficient of friction and R is the normal force.
+- Friction: A force that resists the relative motion between two surfaces in contact. for static friction and for kinetic friction.

 Free-Body Diagrams